INVESTIGATION REMINDER: Scott+ - GuruFocus.com

-Scott Scott Attorneys at Law LLP (“Scott+Scott”), an international securities and consumer rights litigation firm, reminds investors of its continuing investigation whether certain directors and officers of The Goldman Sachs Group, Inc. (“Goldman Sachs”) (NYSE: GS) breached their fiduciary duties to Goldman Sachs and its shareholders.
-If you are a Goldman Sachs shareholder, you may contact attorney Joe Pettigrew for additional information toll-free at 844-818-6982, or [email protected].
+Scott Scott Attorneys at Law LLP (“Scott+Scott”), an international securities and consumer rights litigation firm, reminds investors of its continuing investigation whether certain directors and officers of Corteva, Inc. (“Corteva”) (NYSE: CTVA) breached their fiduciary duties to Corteva and its shareholders.
+If you are a Corteva shareholder, you may contact attorney Joe Pettigrew for additional information toll-free at 844-818-6982, or [email protected].

-Scott+Scott is investigating whether members of Goldman Sachs’s board of directors or senior management failed to manage Goldman Sachs in an acceptable manner, in breach of their fiduciary duties to Goldman Sachs, and whether Goldman Sachs and its shareholders have suffered damages as a result.
+Scott+Scott is investigating whether members of Corteva’s board of directors or senior management failed to manage Corteva in an acceptable manner, in breach of their fiduciary duties to Corteva, and whether Corteva and its shareholders have suffered damages as a result.

-On May 4, 2023, Goldman Sachs announced that "various governmental bodies" were engaging in “investigations and inquiries” about Goldman Sachs's role in the unsuccessful capital raise and securities portfolio sale of Silicon Valley Bank (“SVB”).
-On June 15, 2023, the Wall Street Journal reported that Goldman Sachs was under investigation by the Federal Reserve, the Securities and Exchange Commission, and the U.S. Department of Justice.
+On June 2, 2023, Corteva announced that it had agreed to pay $1.185 billion with The Chemours Company and DuPont de Nemours, Inc. to settle a class action lawsuit relating to PFAS-related drinking water claims of a class of public water systems.
+Corteva’s share of the settlement is about $193 million.

 What You Can Do

-If you are a Goldman Sachs shareholder, you may have legal claims against Goldman Sachs’s directors and officers.
+If you are a Corteva shareholder, you may have legal claims against Corteva’s directors and officers.
 If you wish to discuss this investigation, or have questions about this notice or your legal rights, please contact attorney Joe Pettigrew toll-free at 844-818-6982, or [email protected].

 About Scott+Scott